 - Environmental Site Assessment - Phase I assessment is a “paper study” to determine what has been on the site in order to make an educated guess about what contaminants might be present and where they might be concentrated.
 Phase II is scientific sample testing by environmental professionals with oversight by the State of Maine.
 Then, a plan of action is created.

 - Cleanup - Cleanup is necessary if the site is contaminated.
 EPA understands that many site owners cannot afford to clean up old contaminants.
 That is why the Brownfields Program was created, to help fund assessment and clean up.

 How can PCEDC help?

-In 2012, PCEDC received $800,000 from the U S Environmental Protection Agency (EPA) for a Revolving Loan Fund (RLF) for cleanup of eligible Brownfields sites.
+Since 2012, PCEDC has received $1,400,000 from the U S Environmental Protection Agency (EPA) for a Revolving Loan Fund (RLF) for cleanup of eligible Brownfields sites.
 PCEDC Brownfields RLF may subgrant (for non-profit entities) or loan (for private entities) funding for eligible sites in Piscataquis Coungy.
 PCEDC works with both publicly-owned and privately-owned sites.